clearmatics/asset-token/README.md

     yarn ganache

     # in separate window or tab
+    npx zos session --network development --from <address>

+This will start a session to work with in the network. --from flag is optional

+    npx zos push --deploy-dependencies

+This will compile and deploy contracts from zos.json and dependencies to the local network. --deploy flag not needed if running in public testnets (Rinkeby, Kovan, Ropsten) or mainnet.

     yarn test

-This will compile the contract, deploy to the testrpc instance and run the tests.
+This will run tests

-    yarn coverage

-this will produce a test coverage report

 ## Deploy Asset Token (ready to use with wallet)